Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 Active Market Mapping

-Direct outreach to passive candidates in my network.
-I target people who are performing well — not just those who happen to be looking.
+Direct outreach to passive candidates in my network, augmented by AI-enabled research that goes deeper than any generalist firm could manually.
+I target people who are performing well, not just those who happen to be looking.

 3